 These are simply the Best Cut Out Sugar Cookies that I have ever tasted!
 It’s easy to make, that’s not overly sweet and has a hint of salt for the perfect flavor balance.
 It’s also a thick dough that really holds its shape.
 You can roll it out and use cookie cutters with to create any shape you want.

 You can glaze them with a simple glaze recipe – only three ingredients.
 Or you can melt chocolate and dip and sprinkle!

-Making & decorating Christmas cookies is a fun tradition in our house.
-The girls love basic Cut Out Sugar Cookies that they can cut into the various holiday shapes and then decorate them with as much glaze and sprinkles as possible.
+Making & decorating Christmas cookies is a fun tradition for families.
+My girls love Cut Out Sugar Cookies the best so that they can cut into the various holiday shapes.
+But their favorite part is getting to decorate them with as much glaze and sprinkles as possible.
 Since it is really about the decorations, I like this very basic and easy recipe for the cookies.

 I think that the first time we went all out with the different christmas cookie cutters and tons of sprinkles was in 2013 when Daniela was 5 and Alexa was nearly 2.
 We were visiting my parents in Missouri and my mom bought a tub of 18 different cookie cutters and red and green sprinkles.
 It was the start of our new tradition!

 This year, we continued the cookie decorating tradition, though a bit early so I could post it here – I really had to twist their arms as you can imagine :).

 I let them each make glaze, splitting the recipe in half and giving each girl a bowl to mix.
 However, then I pour all of the glaze in smaller bowls (I used paper for easy clean up) and let the girls pick their food coloring colors so that we have several different colors.
 So much fun!

 Easy Prep for these Cut Out Sugar Cookies!